Research Unit on Cardiovascular and Metabolic Diseases

-It brings together 6 internationally recognized research teams with complementary interests and approaches in genetics, genomics, bioinformatics, molecular and cellular biology, physiology and pharmacology to bear upon cardiovascular and metabolic diseases.
-These teams are grouped together in the Medical School located at 91 and 105 boulevard de l’Hôpital in Paris.
+It brings together 5 internationally recognized research teams with complementary interests and approaches in genetics, genomics, bioinformatics, molecular and cellular biology, physiology and pharmacology to bear upon cardiovascular and metabolic diseases.
+These teams are grouped together in Pierre and Marie Curie School of Medicine located at 91 boulevard de l’Hôpital in Paris.

 As the principal cause of mortality in developed countries, cardiovascular and metabolic diseases are highlighting the need for a concerted effort to confront this problem.
 These diseases share pathophysiological characteristics as diet, lifestyle, environment, genetic and epigenetic factors that contribute to disease progression and are also the initial cause.
 The ICAN unit is based on the idea that interactions between basic and clinical research are critical for future progress in understanding these diseases.